-Covid and absence from school
+COVID and absence from school

 We recognise that some parents may be anxious in returning their child to school.
-We:
+Some may use illness that may be COVID related as a reason for absence.
+In our school we will:

 - use the government guidance regarding absence and coding - Provide parents/carers with up to date government and PHE advice as needed - Provide information to safeguarding partners such as health, education welfare and social care colleagues where concerns are held and support parents/carers to ensure absence is minimal.